What Is Cortisol? (Hero, Villain, or Both?)

 Does cortisol cause acne?

 Yes, but indirectly.
-It stimulates your skin glands to produce more oil and hormones that cause acne.
-Acne flares are a well known stress-response and one of the most common causes of it.
+Cortisol stimulates your skin glands to produce more of the oil and hormones that cause acne.
+Acne flares are a well known stress-response, and high-cortisol levels are one of the most common causes of it.

 Does cortisol cause inflammation?

 Cortisol is actually anti-inflammatory.
-When it is chronically elevated you body becomes resistant to it, and it starts exacerbating (disease-causing) low-grade inflammation [9].
+When cortisol is persistently high, your body becomes resistant to it, and it starts exacerbating low-grade inflammation, which is linked to many diseases [9]

 Does cortisol cause anxiety?